 – Heidi

-Plain pot roast step aside and make way for the most flavorful and tender way to prepare beef — slow cooker Mississippi pot roast!
-In this version of pot roast the beef gets super tender thanks to the butter and low and slow cooking, plus it’s packed with flavor thanks to a simple homemade seasoning mix and pepperoncini peppers.
+Plain pot roast step aside and make way for the most flavorful and tender way to prepare beef: slow cooker Mississippi pot roast!
+In my version of pot roast the beef gets super tender thanks to the butter and low and slow cooking, plus gets tons of flavor thanks to a simple homemade seasoning mix and pepperoncini peppers without using ranch seasoning packet or au jus gravy mix so you can control the ingredients and salt level.

 Jump to Recipe Instructions